thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     string.
 Inside it you can do whatever you want with it.
 This can be used for example to send notification on your phone using ntfy.sh to get summaries.

-* `--memoryless`: bool, default `False`
-    * if False, will remember the messages across a given chat exchange.
-    Disabled if using a testing model.

 * `--disable_llm_cache`: bool, default `False`
     * WARNING: The cache is temporarily ignored in non openaillms